landonb/vim-reST-highfive/README.rst

-  - Awkwardly-named final state for a "SPIKE" backlog item (I know it's a silly name, but can you think of a better name for a finished "SPIKE" backlog item? (other than FIXED, of course).)
+  - Awkwardly-named final state for a "SPIKE" backlog item (I know it's a silly name, but can you think of a better name for a finished "SPIKE" backlog item? (other than FIXED, of course!).)

 - ``WAITD``

   - The final state for "AWAIT", which are actionables that are delayed until a later date or some external trigger.
-(E.g., ``WAITD/AWAIT:
-    Expect the president to call you back by Friday.``)
+(E.g., ``WAITD/AWAIT: Expect the president to call you back by Friday.``)

 (Note the previous list is ordered by usage count in the author's notes.
 For instance, I have 8,230 notes marked "FIXED", 2,744 notes marked